matthewychen/matthewychen/README.md

-- 👋 Hi, I’m @matthewychen, a Computer Engineering Student
+- 👋 Hi, I’m @matthewychen, an honors Computer Engineering student interested in ML

 <!---
 matthewychen/matthewychen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.